 In another example, staff from a security company faced accusations from a company they were supplying services to after an expensive generator went missing from one of their sites.
 It was originally believed the generator had been stolen and the company was under suspicion of taking it.
 However, as all of the company’s staff working on that site were equipped with the LONEALERT Smartphone App, which tracks workers’ movements, they could prove to the site owners and insurance company beyond doubt that they were not responsible as none of the workforce were even in the vicinity when it went missing.

 First and foremost, lone worker protection exists to keep workers safe and make sure help can be sent straight away should it ever be needed, not to spy on where they spent their lunch break.
+A lone worker alarm is nothing more than an emergency option, that can be used in form of a smartphone app which has GPS.

 But, maybe ‘Big Brother’ isn’t always such a bad thing.
 After all, it could potentially protect your reputation as well as your life.